-It's been a while since Google express first launched, but the home delivery service shown no signs of slowing down.
+It's been a while since Google Express first launched, but the home delivery service has shown no signs of slowing down.
 Hot on the heels of Walmart, Google Express is now expanding to include Target among the list of stores you can order from, after a successful test of the service in California and NYC.
 Even better, it works with the Google Assistant (on some devices).
 Now all your favorite Target brands are just a click or shout from your doorstep.

 This isn't regionally limited, either, as some stores on Google Express are.
 Anyone in the US (outside Alaska and Hawaii) can place an order from Target through the delivery service.
 Google even plans on adding support for the Target REDcard, as well as personalized order recommendations based on previous Target purchases.
 In the future, you'll also have the option to pick up your order yourself from a Target store within two hours.

 You can also place orders from Target with the Google Assistant.
 According to the announcement blog post, though, it isn't yet compatible with the Assistant on phones.
 In fact, Google only explicitly claims that voice controls for Google Express will work with the Assistant on Android TV or via the Google Home, so keep that in mind if you plan on placing any orders via the Assistant.
 There also isn't any date set yet for phone availability, unfortunately.
 Hopefully, it isn't too long.

 Target Deepens Partnership with Google through Google Express Expansion, Voice-Activated Shopping and 2018 Target REDcard Payment Option

 Partnership also includes Exploration of Future Style-Focused Digital Experiences

 October 12, 2017 10:35 AM Eastern Daylight Time